1. Hematite Major Ore of Iron

 Healing Properties of Hematite

-In crystal healing haematite is considered to be effective for grounding and protecting, it boosts self esteem and willpower and is beneficial for those studying mathematics and other subjects of a technical nature.
+In crystal healing hematite is considered to be effective for grounding and protecting, it boosts self esteem and willpower and is beneficial for those studying mathematics and other subjects of a technical nature.
 It can help with compulsions, addictions, overeating, stress, circulatory problems and all disorders of the blood.

 Other healing properties associated with hematite include dissolving negativity, protecting the aura, boosting memory and helping to gently release memories that are trapped deep within the subconscious.